 - Incomplete Recording of Accountable Assets.
-USSOCOM's acquisition office did not complete the recording of all of its accountable property within their APSRs by the end of FY 2022. - Inability to Support Historical Acquisition Cost.
+USSOCOM's acquisition office did not complete the recording of all of its accountable property within the APSRs by the end of FY 2023. - Inability to Support Historical Acquisition Cost.
 As originally designed, the Global Combat Support System-Army (GCSS-Army), one of the APSRs used by USSOCOM, does not track historical acquisition cost.
 Instead, the system assigns current sales price as noted within the current asset catalog.
 Additionally, USSOCOM management was unable to provide sufficient documentation to support the recorded acquisition cost for certain assets inspected during our testing. - 3.
 Lack of Adequate Controls over Existence, Completeness, and Valuation.
 During our testing, we identified errors related to the existence, completeness, and valuation of GE sampled that included incomplete financial reporting of GE, inadequate evidence to support existence of the asset, as well as acquisition cost, acquisition date, and useful life not supported by documentation.
 Additionally, we identified errors related to the improper inclusion of certain GE assets that were not procured by USSOCOM or were not USSOCOM GE assets.
-We also noted a lack of timeliness in recording GE assets acquired/transferred-in and dispositioned/transferred-out of the APSR.
+We also noted a lack of timeliness in recording GE assets acquired/transferred-in in the APSR.
 Furthermore, USSOCOM management did not produce a detailed listing of GE that separately displays transfers in, transfers out, additions, and disposals (all of which have a financial statement impact) from internal transfers (which are non-impactful to the financial statements) for all GE assets.
 As a result, USSOCOM management could not conduct appropriate reviews of the changes in composition of GE balances.
-Finally, recurring controls were not in place at a USSOCOM component to ensure all GE assets were inventoried.